ajayksri/hellogene/README.md

 - The process will build the code and deploy on the local machine
 - clone the code on the machine using command - git clone git@github.com:ajayksri/hellogene.git
 - go to the base directory of source code
-- run command - sh deploy.sh
+- run command - sh jenkins/deploy.sh

 # Run the app
 - from base directory of source code, run command - sh run.sh